A Local-global principle for isogenies of composite degree: Analysis at

-Exceptional subgroups of $\GL_2(\zz/2^n\zz)$ give rise to exceptions to the local-global principle mod $2^n$, and every exception mod $2^n$ must have image of Galois equal to an exceptional group.
-The \textsc{Sage} and \textsc{Magma} code necessary to find all exceptional subgroups of $\GL_2(\zz/2^n\zz)$ for $n \leq 6$ can be found at \texttt{stuff.mit.edu/\~{}ivogt/isogeny}.
+Although the above analysis in $\S$\ref{sec_gpthy} only holds for odd primes, we may computationally explore the picture at $2$.
+The \textsc{Sage} and \textsc{Magma} code necessary to find all exceptional subgroups of $\GL_2(\zz/2^n\zz)$ for $n \leq 6$ can be found at \url{https://github.com/ivogt161/isogeny}.

 This classification differs from the case of odd primes $\ell$ in two ways.
-There we only classified \emph{minimally} exceptional images of Galois, which were assumed to Borel modulo one lower power of $\ell$.
-This ignores (1) exceptional groups which are images of $\ell^r$-isogenous curves and (2) exceptional groups mod higher powers of $\ell$ whose reduction is contained in a minimal one.
+There we only classified \emph{minimally} exceptional images of Galois, which were assumed to be contained in a Borel subgroup modulo one lower power of $\ell$.
+This ignores (1) exceptional groups which are images of $\ell^r$-isogenous curves and (2) exceptional groups modulo higher powers of $\ell$ whose reduction is contained in a minimal one.
 However, if there is an exception, then there is a minimal exception, so this simplification turned out to be harmless since there are finitely many lift-exceptional subgroups modulo every odd prime power.
-The presence of genus 0 and 1 modular curves for 2-power levels necessitated the finer analysis.
+The presence of genus 0 and 1 modular curves for 2-power levels required a finer analysis, see the table in Appendix \ref{2data}.

 We summarize the results here.